infrae/infrae.layout/README.txt

            return self.context.title()

-If that modularity is not enough for your application, you can write an adapter on the request and your content that provides ``ILayoutFactory``, where you can yourself select the layout you want, with the criteria you wish.
+If the above mecanism is not flexible enough for your application, you can write an adapter on the request and your content that provides ``ILayoutFactory``.
+The adapter will allow you to code the logic to select any layout you want.

 .. _megrok.layout: http://pypi.python.org/pypi/megrok.layout